TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/how-to-use.md

 > [!note]
 > Note that you no longer need to load the socket.io client library separately since that is embedded in the client library.

+The default template no longer loads `index.js` though it has the code for it commented out in `index.html`.
+This is because many people will no longer need front-end JavaScript code thanks to the zero-code and low-code features of uibuilder.
+The default template uses the IIFE version of the library, loads `uib-brand.css` and the HTML contains a heading, sub-heading and an empty `div` with an ID of `more` which can be used for any content and is used by the examples.

-There are two templates that you can use the will provide minimal, pre-configured front-end code.
+There are two additional templates that you can use the will provide minimal, pre-configured front-end code.
 "No framework, modern IIFE client", "No framework, modern ESM client".
 In addition, there is an example that you can access by doing an import in Node-RED and navigating to the uibuilder examples and selecting "uib-list".
 Importing that example will add a new "uib-list examples" tab in Node-RED with both IIFE and ESM examples.

+Further templates are available and should be self-explanatory.

-### IIFE version
+### IIFE library version

 This version will add `uibuilder`, `uib`, `$$` and `$` objects to the `window` (global) object so that they are available to all code in all `script`s. `$` will not be added if it has already been defined by a library loaded before uibuilder (e.g. jQuery). `uib` is a synonym of `uibuilder`.